DHRUVvkdv/RAG-Chatbot-Backend/README.md

     Add a 'SharedWith' field in the Queries table to allow users to share specific queries with others.
   - Pagination:
     Implement pagination in your query history API to handle large volumes of data efficiently.
+    - User management (who can access the API)

 # Ask: